zhengzaixiazai/autosub/README.md

 Tips: `Shift - Right Click` is the keyboard shortcut for opening a Powershell on current directory.
 To open an exe at current directory, the format is like `.\autosub`.

+Or you can just directly open it and input the args manually though I don't recommend doing this due to its less efficiency.

 - The one without pyinstaller suffix is compiled by Nuitka.
 It's faster than the pyinstaller due to its compiling feature different from pyinstaller which just bundles the application.
 - ffmpeg and ffmpeg-normalize are also in the package.
 The original ffmpeg-normalize doesn't have a standalone version.
 The standalone version of ffmpeg-normalize is built separately.
 Codes are [here](https://github.com/BingLingGroup/ffmpeg-normalize).
 - If there's anything wrong on the both releases, or the package size and any other things are annoying you, you can just use the traditional pip installation method below.